anabrid/pyanalog/README.md

-# A pythonic analog computer demonstrator interface
+# Pyanalog: A pythonic analog computer demonstrator interface

-This repository holds three libraries which should allow to interface analog computers on a software developer/mathematican level:
+This repository holds a python package called `pyanalog`.
+It consists three libraries which should allow to interface analog computers on a software developer/mathematican level:

 * `PyDDA` is a tool for simple algebraic transformations of equations